Freelance

 10. SolidGigs

 SolidGigs is a freelancing platform that offers a curated list of jobs to freelancers every week.
 They offer jobs across various categories including writing, marketing, and design.
-SolidGigs charges a monthly subscription fee of $19.
+SolidGigs charges a monthly subscription fee of $35 and $21 per month if you pay 12 months ahead.
 This might not be very suitable for beginners, it is best to go for the free websites first before looking into solid gigs.

 Keep in mind, each platform has its own set of benefits and drawbacks, so it’s important to choose the one that best suits your need, set, and level of experience, either as a beginner, intermediate, or expert.
 You should also look into getting apps like Payoneer, PayPal, the Grey app, and other forms of receiving money as there are different limits placed on a Nigerian bank account.